Reasons why sharing knowledge is essential for a company's growth

 On the other hand, many companies are averse to sharing their knowledge and best practices with the rest of the world.
 They believe all knowledge should stay within the company’s walls.
 Still, there has been a rise in popularity in knowledge sharing and more and more companies are turning around from closed doors systems.
 As an IT company we are all in on knowledge sharing and here is exactly why!

 Why is sharing knowledge between companies important?

-In today’s world, a lot of companies share their knowledge on blogs, workshops and even on Youtube.
-After the explosion of that thing called the Internet, the world has become one big library which can be accessed with three clicks.
+In today’s world, a lot of companies share their knowledge on blogs, workshops, and even on Youtube.
+After the explosion of that thing called the Internet, the world has become one big library that can be accessed with three clicks.
 The time when a company’s recipe for success was the best-kept secret is over.
-Modern enterprises are openly speaking about the issues they are facing and how they’re dealing with it.
+Modern enterprises are openly speaking about the issues they are facing and how they’re dealing with them.
 A competitor is no longer an enemy but a source of new knowledge.

 So why is sharing knowledge inside and outside the company so important?
 We believe that by sharing our experiences we are encouraging employees to make mistakes but also to continuously learn as well as creating a sharing culture within the community and a positive company image.

 So, it comes down to encouraging growth on the inside and on the outside of the company.
 One can even argue that by sharing knowledge, the company is creating a competitive advantage over companies that don’t.
 Let’s take a look at some examples!